podvistorcheto/draft/README.md

 ### Why this portfolio page?

-The project tries to implement the mobile-first approach to achieve more user-friendly vestion of the page content.
-I have decided to do a portfolio site as it utilizes the effort to something practical which I can develop further.
+The project aims to implement the mobile-first approach to achieve a more user-friendly and intuitive version of the page content.
+I have decided to do a portfolio site as it utilizes the effort to do something practical which I can develop further.

-It also enhances the way presenting myself professionally.
-It is simplified portfolio version as it aims to refer to my current level programming abilities.
+It also enhances the way of presenting myself professionally.
+Having a simplified portfolio version also tries to refer to my career path and current programming abilities.

-The page targets recruiter and employers, hence it keeps things short.
-Such users don't spend much time in reading long text as it usually takes up to couple of minutes to glance over the portfolio.
-At the bottom contains social links for additional references and keep the content light.
+The page targets recruiter and employers.
+Hence it keeps things short and simple.
+Usually, such user groups don't spend much time in reading the long text as it takes up to a couple of minutes to glance over the portfolio.
+The site provides more than one point of use to download or print CV for users with a traditional approach.
+The page footer contains social links for additional reference and renders completeness.

 ![land-page-desk](https://user-images.githubusercontent.com/51206904/65069700-85cd0c00-d98b-11e9-9eea-e686e66535b8.PNG)![tablet-land](https://user-images.githubusercontent.com/51206904/65069793-bad95e80-d98b-11e9-800e-bc77ef40ddc6.png)![mob-land-page](https://user-images.githubusercontent.com/51206904/65068590-3ab1f980-d989-11e9-8a15-9d78651974fc.png)